Bolivarian National Guard of Venezuela: Military and mining

-In 2016, Maduro paved way for what was originally the idea of the late President Hugo Chávez, by opening up the Orinoco Mining Arc (Arco Minero del Orinoco), over 170,000 squared kilometers of Venezuelan Amazon to mine.
+In 2016, Maduro paved way for what was originally the idea of the late President Hugo Chávez, by opening up the Orinoco Mining Arc (Arco Minero del Orinoco), over 170,000 square kilometers of Venezuelan Amazon to mine.
 The Orinoco Mining Arc started by giving mining access to countries like China, Russia, Canada, South Africa, the Republic of Congo and Australia.
 He then created CAMIMPEG, which is Venezuela's military-run oil and mining company.

 Once Maduro felt that the business mining legitimacy was established, those countries that once had access were pushed out to make way for the military.
 Maduro then created the “Economic Military Zone” to help protect the mining area, leaving room for the Military to participate in not only the mining but to exploit the grounds.
 Some miners state that the GNB brought a sense of tranquility to the region, others claim that the GNB's power and control over both illegal and legal mining have become extremely dangerous to the country and to those seeking a better life.

 Since opening up the Orinoco Mining Arc, it has not only affected the deforestation of the Amazon but has also unleashed diseases such as malaria and deaths from military and gang violence.
 One of the most recent massacres happened on 10 February 2018, in which 18 miners lost their lives.
 One of those killed was a legal mine operator, Angelis Rodriguez Cuevas.
 Cuevas had been negotiating to hand over her territory with the Venezuelan government when the GNB raided her mine, killing her and 17 others a few days later.

 This is not the first time that the GNB has clashed with miners over the control of gold mines.
 Since the creation of the Orinoco Mining Arc by Nicolas Maduro, there have been at least four massacres in towns like Tumeremo and El Callao, located in the state of Bolivar.
 The military responded by stating that the miners were suspected criminals, to which they recovered several different types of guns, rifles and grenades.
 The Government of Venezuela opened up an investigation against the military, but nothing has come about.

 While the Venezuelan Government receives a cut from the mining business, most of that gold is said to be smuggled out of the country by the GNB through Colombia and the Caribbean island for an even bigger profit.
 It is said that about 90 percent of Venezuelan gold is produced illegally, however, the Venezuelan Government denies these claims.